anne75/AirBnB_clone_v4/README.md

 The purpose of this project is to recreate the AirBnB site, from the back-end data management to the front-end user interface.

+<h4>Fourth phase</h4>
+In the fourth phase, the website was redesigned to make dynamic webpages using jQuery.
+Now as the user selects places in the browser using the checkboxes, the selected places are loaded on the client side.

 <h4>third phase</h4>
 Build an API.
 To implement, run the API module.
 Current implmentation requires an existing database in mysql.